-Johanna is visiting the Primary Care Unit during the year 2017.
+Johanna is visiting the Behavioural Science Group at the Primary Care Unit during 2017-2018.

 Nurmi, J., Hagger, M. S., Haukkala, A., Araújo-Soares, V., & Hankonen, N. (2016).
 Relations between autonomous motivation and leisure-time physical activity participation: The mediating role of self-regulation techniques.
 Journal of Sport and Exercise Psychology. doi: 10.1123/jsep.2015-0222